 If we define the functional requirements as “how the system will work?” then a non-functional requirement can be defined as, “how we expect the system to work upon an interaction”?

 A non-functional requirement lets you highlight the constraints of the system that may arise after developing the product.
 Also, you can put constraints/limits over the functionality of the system.

-Having said that, a functional product can be developed without defining non-functional requirements.
-But its success will always be a question!
+Having said that, a functional product can be developed without defining non-functional requirements, however, the quality of the software may suffer.
+But its success will always be a question, because they help in defining the usability issues!
 You may lose out on your customers if you haven’t paid attention to the NFRs.